-- 1. It is expected to be realized in the normal business cycle of the Company, or intended to be sold or consumed. - 2.
+- 1. It is expected to be realized in the normal business cycle of the merged company, or intended to be sold or consumed. - 2.
 Holders mainly for trading purposes. - 3.
 It is expected to be realized within 12 months after the balance sheet date. - 4.
-Cash or cash equivalents, except for those that are exchanged, settled or subject to other restrictions more than 12 months after the balance sheet date.

-Liabilities that meet one of the following conditions are classified as current liabilities, while all other liabilities that are not current liabilities are classified as non-current liabilities:

-- 1. It is expected to pay off in the normal business cycle of the Company. - 2.
+Cash or cash equivalents, except for those that are exchanged, settled or subject to other restrictions more than 12 months after the balance sheet date. - Liabilities that meet one of the following conditions are classified as current liabilities, while all other liabilities that are not current liabilities are classified as non-current liabilities: - 1.
+It is expected to pay off in the normal business cycle of the merged company. - 2.
 Holders mainly for trading purposes. - 3.
 It is expected to be due and settled within 12 months after the balance sheet date. - 4.
-The Company cannot unconditionally extend the liquidation period to at least 12 months after the balance sheet date.
+The merged company cannot unconditionally extend the liquidation period to at least 12 months after the balance sheet date.
 The terms of a liability may be settled by issuing equity instruments according to the choice of the counterparty, which does not affect its classification.
-The terms of a liability may be settled by issuing equity instruments according to the counterparty, which does not affect its classification.

-(V) Cash and cash equivalents
+(VI) Cash and cash equivalents